How services workEstimated reading time: 5 minutes

 Here are a few examples of when a service might remain in state

-If all nodes are paused or drained, and you create a service, it will be pending until a node becomes available.
-In reality, the first node to become available will get all of the tasks, so this is not a good thing to do in a production environment.
+If all nodes are paused or drained, and you create a service, it is pending until a node becomes available.
+In reality, the first node to become available gets all of the tasks, so this is not a good thing to do in a production environment.

 You can reserve a specific amount of memory for a service.
-If no node in the swarm has the required amount of memory, the service will remain in a pending state until a node is available which can run its tasks.
-If you specify a very large value, such as 500 GB, the task will be pending forever, unless you really have a node which can satisfy it.
+If no node in the swarm has the required amount of memory, the service remains in a pending state until a node is available which can run its tasks.
+If you specify a very large value, such as 500 GB, the task stays pending forever, unless you really have a node which can satisfy it.